zaiisao/Documentation/en/Video/videoProfile_windows.md

 - Adjustments to the set parameters can be made by the Agora SDK under poor network conditions.
 -  A live broadcast channel generally requires a higher bitrate for better video quality.
 Therefore, Agora recommends setting the bitrate in the live broadcast mode twice that in the communication mode.
 See [Set the bitrate](https://docs.agora.io/en/Video/API%20Reference/cpp/structagora_1_1rtc_1_1_video_encoder_configuration.html#af10ca07d888e2f33b34feb431300da69) for details.
 - For better video quality during a live broadcast, stable network connection is recommended.
+- Setting parameters in the setVideoEncoderConfiguration API may cause billing changes.
+For more information, see [Pricing and Billing](../../en/Agora%20Platform/billing_faq.md).

 ## Frequently Asked Questions